nessarus/Praction/lessons/L5 Logging.md

 # Logging

 Developing games are an error prone business.
-Some bugs are not visible using just breakpoint and watch windows.
-Printf debugging helps display the program internal state.
+Some bugs are not visible using just breakpoint and watch windows. printf debugging helps display the program internal state.

 Win32 does not have a console however it does provide the function OutputDebugString().